johanneskastl/microk8s_vagrant_libvirt_ansible/README.md

 as `microk8s-kubeconfig` in the `ansible` directory.
 It modifies the file so it does no longer contain `127.0.0.1` but rather the VM's actual IP address.

-Default OS is Ubuntu 22.04.
+Default OS is Ubuntu 23.10.
 Although that can be changed in the Vagrantfile, please beware that this will break the Ansible provisioning.

+There is a branch called `Ubuntu_22.04` that uses Ubuntu 22.04 as base operating system.

 ## Vagrant